git-Florp/urbantest1/README.md

 # Welcome to the Urbanshade OS (website)!

-(CURRENTLY OFFLINE, MOVING TO GIT)
+(CURRENTLY OFFLINE, MOVING TO GIT ON Aswdbatch.github.io)

 ## Is this paid or smth?